brendanmcc02/film-rec/notes.md

 ## Recommender Systems eBook

 **Novelty:** very important to recommend novel or unexpected films.
 Users are also interested in expanding their horizons.
 This is where my wildcard idea would work well: invert everything except imdbRating, (maybe fix numVotes to 0 to encourage lesser-known films?)

 **Diverse Results:** For example, if the user's highest genre is drama, don't recommend 20 drama films.
 Also throw in other recommendations from different genres that we know they also like (e.g. biographies could be a close second to drama, these should also be recommended).

 **Taste evolution:** User's taste evolves over time.
 So perhaps have less weighting towards older ratings compared to newer ratings.

+## Integrating Date Rated

+* As mentioned in the previous section, people's taste in films change over time.
+Here is my idea to integrate this numerically into my solution:
+  * Normalise dateRated as a value between 1.0 and 0.8: 1.0 being the latest film you watched, 0.8 being the earliest.
+  * Scalar multiply this value to the film vector, similar to how we scalar multiply the film vector by myRating
+* (imdb) ratings.csv: 'Date Rated'
+* (letterboxd) diary.csv: 'Watched Date'

 ## Diversifying Results